 If you’ve been around the health scene long, you’ve probably heard of MCT oil – after all, wellness gurus are mixing it into their smoothies and morning coffee, or simply drinking it straight.
 But despite its popularity, you may not fully understand the benefits of MCT oil and whether they are really evidence-based.

 What is MCT oil?

 If you’re wondering whether MCT oil comes from some exotic MCT plant, let’s first clear up a major misconception: MCT oil is simply concentrated medium-chain triglycerides (MCTs).
-You can find MCTs in other healthy fats, such as coconut oil, but high-quality MCT oil contains a more complete panel of the four types of MCTs.

 Compared to other fats, this unique chemical structure allows your body to more easily break down and digest MCTs before sending them to your liver where they are converted to energy (thus, helping to boost your metabolism).
-MCT oil is also full of antioxidants and has the ability to reduce disease-causing inflammation.

-Benefits of MCT Oil
+Possible benefits of MCT Oil

 1. Supports healthy weight